Molina de Aragón

 Molina de Aragón is a municipality located in the province of Guadalajara, Castile-La Mancha, Spain.
 According to the 2009 census (INE), the municipality had a population of 3,671 inhabitants.
-It holds the record (−28.2 °C) for the lowest temperature measured by a meteorological station in Spain.
+It held the record (−28.2 °C) for the lowest temperature measured by a meteorological station in Spain, and now it is in third place.

 It was the seat of the taifa of Molina, a Moorish independent state, before it was reconquered by the Christians of Alfonso I of Aragon in 1129.
 On 21 April 1154 Manrique Pérez de Lara issued a sweeping fuero to the town of Molina, which he was building into a semi-independent fief.
 He and his descendants claimed to rule Molina Dei gratia ("by the grace of God").
 Molina is also the type location of the carbonate mineral aragonite.